Thank you for signing up to . You will receive a verification email shortly.

 You're now 26 weeks pregnant but what should you expect?
 Read week 26 of our week by week pregnancy guide to find out everything you need to know...

 During your pregnancy it's nice to know that the symptoms you're feeling are normal, which is why a pregnancy week by week (opens in new tab) guide can be so useful.

 Here's a round up of everything you need to know about being 26 weeks pregnant, including how your baby is growing and developing...

 |Best maternity jeans (opens in new tab)Best maternity leggings (opens in new tab)Best maternity bras (opens in new tab)||Best Moses baskets (opens in new tab)Best prams (opens in new tab)Best car seats for newborns (opens in new tab)|

 You'll be putting on weight now at the rate of about a 1lb a week and may already have gained anywhere between 15lbs and 21lbs.
 You've been feeling your baby's movements for some time now, but around this point in your pregnancy your partner will be able to feel those little kicks from the outside.

-Don’t worry if you feel your uterus suddenly tighten then relax.
-These are practice contractions called Braxton Hicks.
-They’re your body’s way of practicing for the real thing and toning up your uterus in preparation for labour.
+Don't worry if you feel your uterus suddenly tighten then relax.
+These are practice contractions called Braxton Hicks (opens in new tab).
+They're your body's way of practicing for the real thing and toning up your uterus in preparation for labour.

 26 weeks pregnant: Fetal development